 Pilates for Cerebral Palsy

-Pilates is a popular type of exercise for many reasons: it is easy for beginners to get into, it doesn’t involve big weights or intense cardiovascular work, it’s easy on the joints, and it has a number of health and fitness benefits.
+Pilates is a popular type of exercise for many reasons: it is easy for beginners to get into, it doesn’t involve heavy weights or intense cardiovascular work, it’s easy on the joints, and it has a number of health and fitness benefits.
 For children and adults with cerebral palsy, exercise of any type may seem daunting.
-But physical activity and guided exercise can provide just as many benefits for someone with cerebral palsy, if not more.
+But physical activity and guided exercise can provide just as many benefits for someone with cerebral palsy as for someone without disabilities, if not more.
 Pilates is particularly well suited to being adapted for people with physical limitations and to improving the symptoms of cerebral palsy while also increasing mobility and range of motion.

 What is Pilates?

 Pilates is a type of exercise, which although trendy now, is actually nearly 100 years old.
 It was developed by a man named Joseph Pilates in the 1920s.
 It involves the use of low-impact movements that focus on muscle strength, flexibility, and endurance.
 The focus is on good posture and spinal alignment, balance between muscles, and core strength.
 Many moves can be done without equipment, but Pilates machines are also utilized to help do certain movements and exercises.

 Although it may seem like an intimidating type of workout, Pilates is actually well suited to beginners and those with disabilities and physical limitations.
 It is easily adapted to all ability levels and can provide a strenuous strength workout for advanced athletes or a gentler workout for beginners, people recovering from injury, or those with physical disabilities.

 Physical activity of any type is beneficial for everyone.
 As long as workouts are adapted to an individual’s ability level and limitations, exercise of any kind improves cardiovascular health, muscle strength, bone density, and so many other areas of the body and mind.
 Pilates in particular can provide multiple health benefits, including: